drew-loukusa/ID-CAS/README.md

 # ID-CAS
-A computer algebra system for calculating the derivatives and integrals of polynomial expressions.
+A computer algebra system for calculating the derivatives of polynomial expressions.

 Prerequisites:
 1. Python 3.5xx installed on your computer